The Importance of Effectively Managing Withdrawals

 While in detox the main goal is to help your body start functioning healthily again so you feel good without the substance.
 Once you’re tapered off the drug and your medical team believes you’re stable you can then move on to either an inpatient or outpatient treatment modality.

-You should also know that there are also a few different ways to taper.
+You should also know that there are also a few different ways of drug tapering.
 These include:

 - Direct taper: This is the safest type of taper to undertake when you aren’t under direct medical supervision.
 It allows you to gradually lower the amount of the substance you use each day.